keu/docs/software/import-idp-groups.md

 ## Step 3: Add Teams to Workspaces and Deployments

 After configuring your IdP group, at least one user belonging to the group has to log in to Software before the group appears as a Team in the Software UI.
-To quickly import many groups at once, add a user to all groups and then log in to Software with the user.
+To quickly import many groups at once, add a user to all groups and then log in to Astronomer Software UI with the user's credentials.

-After configuring and importing user groups, Workspace Admins and Deployment Admins can configure those groups as Teams using the Astronomer UI.
-To learn more about adding and setting permissions for Teams via the Software UI, read [User Permissions](workspace-permissions.md#via-teams).
+After configuring and importing user groups, Workspace Admins and Deployment Admins can configure those groups as Teams using the Astronomer Software UI.
+To learn more about adding and setting permissions for Teams in the Astronomer Software UI, see [User Permissions](workspace-permissions.md#via-teams).